 I researched paper planners, and I discovered the ones by the small Munich-based company Weekview: They have lots of clever features in a functional layout, are beautifully designed and also offer abundant space for lists and notes – which is so important to me, as my head is always full of ideas that need to be written down and organized.
 Since I have been using my Weekview planner, I feel like being in charge again.
 Instead of carrying an ever-growing to-do list from day to day, I plan my weeks with enough buffer time.
 Weekly planning reduces my stress level, even if an important deadline is coming up or I am running between parent-teacher meetings, doctor’s appointments and grocery shopping.
 But the best thing is: I also find that I have more time to knit and for other creative projects.
 I thought it would be a brilliant idea to have pages for my knitting projects, yarn purchases, project ideas and yarn wish lists right there with all my other important information in my planner!
 So I teamed up with the wonderful people at Weekview, and we created the Strickplaner 2018 (German for “Knitting Planner 2018”), which will be available in English and German.
 Our goal is to help knitters everywhere to find time for what is important to them – and cleverly plan and organize their crafty lives!

-Strickplaner will be available in German and English later in the year 2017.
+Strickplaner will be available in German and English in August 2017.

 12×18 cm ( 4.8 x 7.2 inches – a little smaller than A5).

 90 g per m2 high quality writing paper (FSC certified)

 2 ribbon bookmarks (one berry, one light gray)

 – 26 pages for knitting tools (Knitting Ideas, Knitting Projects, Yarn Purchases, Wish List, Trade List, Websites)